nimbis/django-x509-auth/README.md

 * In order to use the template tag, you must have `'django.core.context_processors.request'` in `settings.TEMPLATE_CONTEXT_PROCESSORS`

 * Your web server must set two HTTP headers, `HTTP_X_SSL_AUTHENTICATED` and `HTTP_X_SSL_USER_DN`.
 See http://nategood.com/client-side-certificate-authentication-in-ngi for configuring Nginx to do client side authentication.
 Note: the link uses CGI parameters instead of HTTP headers.

-Hint:
+Hint (for nginx):

     proxy_set_header X-SSL-User-DN   $ssl_client_s_dn;
     proxy_set_header X-SSL-Authenticated $ssl_client_verify